Uryaaa/line-bot-template/README.md

 };
 ```
 And Many more example of `event.message.type` are included
-## 📃 Rich menu
+## 📃 Displaying rich menu
-It's a very rough method of handling rich menu if not the worst :< Because its keep returning `status: 400` yet it's work, pull request are open
+It's a very rough method of handling rich menu if not the worst :< Uncomment these lines of code below to create a new rich menu everytime bot is running, there is not so many use cases i can think of when using rich menu.
+Maybe you can.

 ![image](https://github.com/user-attachments/assets/24b10349-e334-4256-8348-599bb98afff8)